-It represents a bold approach to addressing the state’s future infrastructure needs, focused on using our resources wisely, partnering with the private sector, and implementing a program of reform initiatives.
+The SIP represents a bold approach to addressing the state’s future infrastructure needs, focused on using our resources wisely, partnering with the private sector, and implementing a program of reform initiatives.
 This ensures the right infrastructure is delivered in the right place at the right time.

 The SIP identifies what the government ultimately wants from its infrastructure and how this can best be achieved.
 Importantly, it is designed to provide confidence and certainty to industry, local government and the community by confirming the government’s investment program over the next four years.